Free Poetry Contests 2026

 Four Line Poem

 Write a four line poem that follows a 1-5-5-9 syllable pattern.
-Let the brief opening line set the tone, then build imagery or emotion across the remaining lines while carefully maintaining the required syllable count.
+Let the brief opening line set the tone then build it from there while carefully maintaining the required syllable count.

 Deadline: December 2, 2026